sonic-net/SONiC/doc/mgmt/SONiC_DNS_Support.md

 This requirement is to add/delete DNS name server information in the Redis ConfigDB (DNS_SERVER) using Click and mgmt-framework.
 The DNS server can be IPv4/IPv6 ipaddress and multiple DNS name servers can be configured.

-#### 1.1.1.2 add/delete DNS source IP
+#### 1.1.1.2 add/delete DNS source interface
-This requirement is to add/delete the global DNS source IP information in the Redis ConfigDB (DNS) using Click and mgmt-framework.
+This requirement is to add/delete the global DNS source interface information in the Redis ConfigDB (DNS) using Click and mgmt-framework.

-Only one DNS source IP can be configured in the global DNS table.
-A new source IP will override the existing DNS source IP.
+Only one DNS source interface can be configured in the global DNS table.
+A new source interface will override the existing DNS source interface.

 #### 1.1.1.4 add/delete VRF name
 No special handling is required in "/etc/resolv.conf" file to work on the management VRF (for this release).

 #### 1.1.1.5 Get DNS hosts
-This displays the output of the DNS source IP and nameservers.
+This displays the output of the DNS source interface and nameservers.

 ### 1.1.2 Backend mechanisms to support configuration and get